DjangoForAll/Django-Course/Capstone/3_User_Stories/Content/Readme.md

 - Visit the patient:
   During the first visit to a patient, the patient object is updated and details for all the above categories are filed.
 On consecutive visits, a treatment report form is filled which alters the data in the last 2 categories stated above.
 The treatment report form should have the provision to refer the patient to any secondary nurse in the district especially based on their skillset (treatments they specialise in).

-  Brownie Points: Filter the secondary nurses in the CHC to which the PHC of the primary nurse belongs to.
+  Brownie Points: Filter the secondary nurses in the ward to which the PHC of the primary nurse belongs to.

 - Schedule a visit:
   A nurse has to deal with a lot in a day.
 To make their lives easier, we want to enable them with a feature that allows them to prioritise their visits to critical patients on a daily basis.